scipy-conference/scipy_proceedings/papers/manz_anywidget/main.md

 :::{figure} widgetstats.png
 :align: center
 :label: fig:widgetstats
-Custom Jupyter Widgets per year as of May 30, 2024.
+Custom Jupyter Widgets per year as of May 31, 2024.
 Date for each project is the initial commit or the date of the commit when a widget was added to the repository project.
 Projects are tracked at https://github.com/manzt/anywidget-usage.
 :::

 The portable widget standard also extends the anywidget ecosystem to platforms beyond Jupyter.
-Popular web frameworks and dashboarding libraries such as [Voila](https://github.com/voila-dashboards/voila), [Panel](https://github.com/holoviz/panel), [Shiny for Python](https://github.com/posit-dev/py-shiny), and [Solara](https://github.com/widgetti/solara) support Jupyter Widgets, allowing users to embed anywidgets in standalone web applications.
-Efforts are underway to add more specialized, built-in support for AFM.
+Popular web frameworks and dashboarding libraries such as [Voila](https://github.com/voila-dashboards/voila), [Panel](https://github.com/holoviz/panel), [Shiny for Python](https://github.com/posit-dev/py-shiny), and [Solara](https://github.com/widgetti/solara) support Jupyter Widgets, and therefore also allow users to embed anywidgets in standalone web applications.
+Efforts are underway to add more specialized, built-in support for AFM as well.
 For example, [Marimo](https://github.com/marimo-team/marimo), a new reactive notebook for Python, supports AFM directly, allowing anywidgets to run natively without additional "glue code."
 Panel is also exploring deeper integration with AFM to enable its reuse with their kernel-side reactivity systems.

 Widgets enrich computational notebooks by enabling users to view, manipulate, and interact with their data more intimately.
 By making widget authorship and use more accessible, the full gamut of web technologies can be brought to bear on data that lives in the kernel.
 A recent article outlines the challenges and tradeoffs associated with bringing advanced data visualization tools to computational notebooks, advocating for standardized solutions to democratize the creation of notebook visualization tools across notebook platforms [@Wang2024-ki].
 Anywidget addresses this call to action by introducing such a standard.
 By removing the primary sources of friction associated with widget development and sharing, anywidget makes widget authorship practical and accessible to unlock the full power of notebooks.